i-abdullahirshad/gamepadscheck/src/content/articles/xbox-bumper-not-working-fix.md

 Before opening anything or blaming the hardware, find out whether the button registers at all.

-Open a gamepad tester and press LB and RB.
+Run an [Xbox controller test](/) and press LB and RB.
 Watch whether they show as pressed.

 **If the tester shows nothing when you press the bumper**, the input is not reaching your PC.
 The problem is mechanical or electrical, and the hardware fixes below apply.